artemave/REST-assured/README.markdown

 ## Usage

 REST-assured is all about doubles.
 Double is a stub/spy of HTTP request.
-Create one that has the same request fullpath and method as the one your app is sending to a dependant service and then convience your app that REST-assured is that dependency (hint: by making endpoints configurable).
+Create one that has the same request fullpath and method as the one your app is sending to a service it depends on (e.g. twitter) and then convience your app that REST-assured is that dependency (e.g. by swapping endpoints - twitter.com to localhost:4578 - in test environment).

 ### Ruby Client